New Zealand Loyal

-The New Zealand Loyal Party, also known as NZ Loyal, is an unregistered, far-right, conspiracist political party in New Zealand.
+The New Zealand Loyal Party, also known as NZ Loyal, is a registered, far-right, conspiracist political party in New Zealand.
 It was founded in June 2023 by anti-vaccination activist, and ex-TVNZ news presenter, Liz Gunn.
 In the 2023 general election the party won 1.2% of the party vote and no seats.
-The party was deregistered in 2024 but has remained active under the leadership of Kelvyn Alp.
+The party was deregistered in 2024 but remained active under the leadership of Kelvyn Alp.
+It was re-registered in August 2026.

 Policy positions (2023)

 For the 2023 election campaign, the party described itself as opposed to "globalist interests" and in favour of "very little state interference in your life".